OfficeDev/outlook-dev-docs/docs/add-ins/categories.md

 ### Get an item's categories

-The following example shows how you can get the categories applied to the current item by calling [getAsync](/javascript/api/outlook/office.categories#getasync-options--callback-) on [item.categories](/javascript/api/outlook/office.item#categories).
+The following example shows how to get the categories applied to the current item by calling [getAsync](/javascript/api/outlook/office.categories#getasync-options--callback-) on [item.categories](/javascript/api/outlook/office.item#categories).

 ```javascript
 Office.context.mailbox.item.categories.getAsync(function (asyncResult) {